ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 As part of your plan, determine which segments will be included in information barrier policies.

 > [!IMPORTANT]
-> Although we recommend that you segment all users, not all segments are named in your information barrier policies, and no single segment can be included in more than one policy.
+> Although we recommend that you segment all users, you might not include all segments in your information barrier policies.
+And, no single segment can be included in more than one information barrier policy.

 As an example, suppose that Contoso has five departments: HR, Sales, Marketing, Research, and Manufacturing.
 Contoso has segmented all users by their department.
 For policy planning purposes, Contoso set up a table to determine which segments can (or cannot) talk to each other, like this: